shipitparrotclemz/exploring_google_flatbuffers/README.md

 Specifically, `boost/asio.hpp`

-Download the boost library from https://www.boost.org/users/download/
+Download the boost library from https://www.boost.org/users/download/ if you do not have boost yet.

-and place it as a static library in the `lib` folder.
+We will use at least 1.58.0

-The static library is created in `lib/boost_1_81_0`
+we will not source control boost as a library in the `lib` folder, as its too large.

-We are doing this so that our users can just clone this repository and run the code, without changing `CMakeLists.txt` to include the path to their own boost library.
+Instead, we will setup the `CMakeLists.txt` file in abit, to find the boost libraries automatically in our system.

 **Step 2: Setup `CMakeLists.txt`**

 Specifically, to
-- add the boost library as a static library to the project, and allow it to be included in our code
+- find the boost library on the user's system, and allow it to be included in our code
 - separate the source files and header files for qn 2 and 3 (server + client)
 - set separate executables for qn 2 and 3 (server + client)